Ramification theory for varieties over a local field: The Swan class and a conductor formula

 3. Clear from Lemma \ref{lmDs}.3.

 \begin{cor} If the order of $\sigma\in G$ is not a power of $p$, we have

 \end{cor}

-{\it Proof.} By Lemme \ref{lmSwch}.2, we may assume $G$ is generated by $\sigma$.
+{\it Proof.} By Lemma \ref{lmSwch}.2, we may assume that $G$ is the cyclic group generated by $\sigma$.
 Assume the order of $\sigma$ is not a power of $p$.
-Let $N\subset G$ be the $p$-Sylow subgroup and $V'\to U$ be the corresponding $G'=G/N$-torsor.
-Then, since the order of $G'$ is prime to $p$, the finite \'etale morphism $V'\to U$ is tamely ramified with respect to $S$ by Corollary \ref{corptp}.
-Hence, it follows from Corollary \ref{corfun}.
+Let $N\subset G$ be the $p$-Sylow subgroup and $U'\to U$ be the corresponding $G'=G/N$-torsor.
+Then, since the order of $G'$ is prime to $p$, the finite \'etale morphism $U'\to U$ is tamely ramified with respect to $S$ by Corollary \ref{corptp}.
+Hence, it follows from Corollary \ref{corfun} applied to $V'=V$.

 For an element $\sigma\in G$ of order a power of $p$ and an integer $i$ prime to $p$, Conjecture \ref{cnsi} predicts

 \begin{cor} Let the notation be as in Definition {\rm \ref{dfSwch}}.
 Let $X$ be a normal proper scheme over $S$ containing $U$ as a dense open subscheme and let $Y$ be the normalization of $X$ in $V$.
 Let $\sigma\in G$ be an element not contained in any conjugate of a $p$-Sylow group of the inertia group $I_{\bar y}\subset G$ for any geometric point $\bar y$ of $Y$.
 Then, we have